longitachi/ZLPhotoBrowser/README.md

     Optimize screen rotation experience.
   Fix:
     Fix the bug that text stickers are not displayed when typing in Arabic.
-● 4.4.5
-  Add:
-    Can set whether the shadow is always displayed when cropping the picture.
-  Fix:
-    When there are too many photos, the album may crash when opened.
-    Crash on simulator version 14.0.1.
-    In the image editor where the sticker position was incorrect after the image was rotated.
 ...
 ```